JulienPascal/Final-Project-Julien-Pascal/README.md

 The part that estimates the empirical moments is a Python script.
 The following version was used: Python 3.5.1 |Anaconda 2.4.1 (64-bit)| (default, Dec  7 2015, 11:16:01)
 [GCC 4.4.7 20120313 (Red Hat 4.4.7-1)] on linux

+## Before running the code
+Paths are set up for my environment.
+You may want to adapt "path_main", which is the path in which the file "main.jl" is located.
+Change "path_main" in the following files: main.jl, calculate_moments.py, estimate_parameters.jl, test.jl, simulate_economy.jl, Bargaining_power_test.jl

 ## Updates:
 Update 0:
 - Code in Matlab